 Even the competitors will want to go ahead of the firm by imitating or will leapfrog the firm for their benefits, forcing the firm to lower the price or raise its costs.

 For example, The internet disrupted the business model of many newspapers and other traditional media, killing their revenue model.
+Similarly, in today’s world, several unique online business ideas are disrupting the offline business models.
 An important part of the growth model is to find new UVP and revenue models to relative competitors.

 Capabilities are the central point for any business model analysis.
 The biggest entrepreneurial challenge is to build the capability to take advantage of any opportunity by offering the maximum value proposition.
 Find the market segment whose needs it can satisfy, increase the number of high-willingness to pay customers in the already existing market or move to the new market.
 Looking for a better revenue model or improve the existing, work on better pricing model or work towards profitable growth.